BlueBrain/synthesis-workflow/docs/source/synthesis_methodology.rst

 * collect biological data,
 * calibrate the models on these data,
-* synthetized the cells according to the calibration parameters.
+* synthesized the cells according to the calibration parameters.

 This package aims at running the calibration process, then calling each part of the production workflow on a small use case and computing some validation metrics.
 Once the